gitcnd/mpy_shell/README.md

 - `sz` - Send files (ZModem)  [**](https://github.com/gitcnd/mpy_shell#user-content-Unimplimented-at-present)
 - `rz` - Receive files (ZModem)  [**](https://github.com/gitcnd/mpy_shell#user-content-Unimplimented-at-present)
 - `now` - Display the current date and time (alias for `date`)
+- `set_time` - Sets the MicroPython time from NTP (if net was up at start of sh, this is automatic)
 - `who` - Show who is logged on  [**](https://github.com/gitcnd/mpy_shell#user-content-Unimplimented-at-present)
 - `which` - Locate a command
 - `clear` - Clear the terminal screen